Climdyn/qgs/documentation/source/files/user_guide.rst

     oip = OceanicSymbolicInnerProducts(model_parameters, inner_product_definition=ip)

-This will compute the inner products and may take a certain time (depending on your number of cpus available).
+It will compute the inner products and may take a certain time (depending on your number of cpus available).
-Once computed, the corresponding tenedencies must then be created manually, first by creating the :class:`.QgsTensor` object:
+Once computed, the corresponding tendencies must then be created manually, first by creating the :class:`.QgsTensor` object:

 .. code:: ipython3